-COUNTERFOIL For use of Medical Practitioner or Midwife, who should in all cases fill it up.
-Births and Deaths Registration (Northern Ireland) Order 1976, Article 15(3) To be given only in respect of a child which has been completely expelled or extracted Registration of the formula formula of a child which has been completely expelled or extracted Registration of the formula formula of the formu For Use of Registrar ntry No egistrar's istrict Name of Mother Date of Still-birth Place of Still-birth Insert a tick in appropriate box I was present at the still-birth of a child born I have examined the body of a child which I am informed and believe was at onto of Cause of the Still-birth I (a) I hereby certify that (i) the child was not born alive, (ii) the sex was (c) II Date of certification Post-mortem 1 2 3 CAUSE OF THE STILL-BIRTH I I I DIRECT CAUSE State feetal or maternal condition directly causing the still-birth.
-ANTECEDENT CAUSES State feetal and/or maternal conditions, if any, giving rise to the above cause, stating the underlying cause last. due to PROLONGED LABOUR due to BREECH PRESENTATION Estimated duration of pregnancy weeks Weight of fœtus Certificate issued to (name) II II OTHER SIGNIFICANT CONDITIONS of foctus or mother which may have contributed to but, in so far as is known, were not related to direct cause of the still-birth. of (address) Insert a tick in the appropriate box 1.
-The certified cause of the still-birth has been confirmed by post-mortem.
+For use of Medical Practitioner or Midwife, who should in all cases fill it up.

+time after such expulsion or extraction breathe or show any other evidence of life.
+Name of Mother Insert a tick in appropriate box I was present at the still-birth of a child born I was present at the still-birth of a child born Place of Still-birth I have examined the body of a child which I am informed and believe was bo at rn onto Cause of the Still-birth I (a) I hereby certify that (i) the child was not born alive, (ii) the sex was (c) CAUSE OF THE STILL-BIRTH Estimated duration of II DIRECT CAUSE State foetal or maternal condition directly causing (a) pregnancy weeks Date of certification ANTECEDENT CAUSES State foetal and/or maternal conditions, if any, giving rise to the above cause, stating the underlying cause last. due to PROLONGED LABOUR due to BREECH PRESENTATION Weight Post-mortem 1 2 3 Certificate issued to (name) II II OTHER SIGNIFICANT CONDITIONS of feetus or mother which may have contributed to but, in so far as is known, were not related to direct cause of the still-birth. of (address) Insert a tick in the appropriate box I. The certified cause of the still-birth has been confirmed by post-mortem.
 2. Post-mortem information may be available later.
+Ring appropriate digit.
 3. Post-mortem not being held.
-Signature Medical Council or Certified Midwife: Residence.
-Date Registered No. as
+Signature Gertified Midwife: G.R.O.
+33 Residence RF Preliminary - DHSSPS G.R.O.
+33 Date 315-008-055